ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 AWS can only deploy regions as fast as their planning allows.
 Regions are often not near their customers.

-#### 1.2.2.2.
+### 1.2.2.
 AWS Edge Locations

 Local distribution points.
 Useful for services such as Netflix so they can store data closer to customers for low latency high speed transfers.

 If a customer wants to access data stored in Brisbane, they will stream data from the Sydney Region through an Edge Location hosted in Brisbane.

-#### 1.2.2.3.
+### 1.2.3.
 AWS Management

 Regions are connected together with high speed networking.
 Some services such as EC2 need to be selected in a region.
 Some services are global such as IAM

-#### 1.2.2.4.
-Region's 3 Benefits
+### 1.2.4.
+Three Benefits of Regions

 - Geographical Separation
   - Useful for natural disasters